 Barcodes must be at least 1/8 inch from any edge of the address side.

 Address block barcodes must be in one of these four positions:

-The minimum clearance between the barcode and any information line above or below it within the address block must be 0.028 inch for an Intelligent Mail barcode.
+The minimum clearance between the barcode and any information line above or below it within the address block must be at least 0.040 (1/25) inch for POSTNET barcode or 0.028 inch for an Intelligent Mail barcode.
 The separation between the barcode and the top line or bottom line of the address block must not exceed 0.625 (5/8) inch.
 The clearance between the leftmost and rightmost bars and any printing must be at least 0.125 (1/8 inch).

 Window Envelope Barcode Placement: